bngarren/ccsync/README.md

 - Verify file paths in sync rules
 - Check that source files exist
-- Ensure target computers are specified correctly
+- Ensure target computers are specified correctly.
+Remember that you must use the computer's **ID** not the _label_.
 - Run with verbose: true for detailed logs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>